sagemath/sagewiki_to_gh-2022-10-10/BadContent.md

-## Please edit system and help pages ONLY in the moinmaster wiki!
-For more
+## Please edit system and help pages ONLY in the master wiki!
-## information, please see MoinMaster:MoinPagesEditorGroup.
+## For more information, please see MoinMoin:MoinDev/Translation.
 ##master-page:Unknown-Page
 ##master-date:Unknown-Date
 #acl All:read